dotnet/docs/docs/core/additional-tools/dotnet-svcutil.xmlserializer-guide.md

 You can use the command `dotnet --info` to check which versions of .NET Core SDK and runtime you already have installed.

-## Instructions

-Here are the step by step instructions on how to use dotnet-svcutil.xmlserializer in a .NET Core console application.
+To use dotnet-svcutil.xmlserializer in a .NET Core console application:

 1. Create a WCF Service named 'MyWCFService' using the default template 'WCF Service Application' in .NET Framework.
 Add ```[XmlSerializerFormat]``` attribute on the service method like the following
     ```c#